AICC/CMI-5_Spec_Current/cmi5_runtime.md

 * Parse the parameters from the launching environment to determine where the LMS location is and initiate communication with the LMS.
-* Acting as “client”, send and receive messages using the defined transport mechanism(s) and associate commands as prescribed in this specification.
+* Acting as “client”, send and receive messages using the defined transport mechanism(s) and associated commands as prescribed in this specification.
 * Format all data per defined data types and vocabularies defined in this specification.
 * Send an “exit” message prior to terminating the learning activity’s execution.

 Responsibilities of the LMS:

-* Create and maintain course structures
+* Create and maintain course structures.
-* Acting as a “server”, receive and reply to messages using the defined transport mechanism(s) and associate commands as prescribed in this specification.
+* Acting as a “server”, receive and reply to messages using the defined transport mechanism(s) and associated commands as prescribed in this specification.
 * Format all data per defined data types and vocabularies defined in this specification.
 * Launch the specified learning activity contained in courses, in the defined environment(s).